 There's a good chance traces of cocaine exist on your cash, too.

-In a study from a British consumer group in 2009, 33 computer keyboards were randomly sampled and out of these tested, four were considered a health hazard.
-One was even discovered to have more bacteria than your average toilet.
-The only way to clean (or delete) this pile of cooties is to spray the keyboard with a can of compressed air and wipe with a cloth dipped in mild detergent.More Information
+In a study from a British consumer group in 2008, scientists randomly sampled 33 computer keyboards, and out of these tested, four were considered a health hazard.
+One was even discovered to possess more bacteria than your average toilet.

 Also in 2008, the CDC linked an outbreak of norovirus to a keyboard and mouse in a first-grade classroom.

 Research from the United Kingdom shows that mobile phones are an ideal host for bacteria, mainly due to the heat they generate.
 To combat this, it's a good idea to give your phone frequent anti-bacterial wipe-downs.

 In terms of germs, you don't really need to worry about toilet seats - it's what happens when you flush that's the real concern.
 When you flush a toilet, it causes a "toilet plume," and tiny microbes of fecal matter get blasted into the air.

 From there, they can settle on your hands or clothing, potentially spreading disease.